ToolJet/ToolJet/docs/versioned_docs/version-2.19.0/user-authentication/sso/saml.md

   </div>

-2. The **Login URL** obtained can be utilized for accessing the workspace.
-Please note that ToolJet supports SAML login at the workspace level and not at the instance level.
-Thus, users will be logged in specifically to the chosen workspace.
+2. The **Login URL** obtained can be used to access the workspace.
+Please note that ToolJet supports SAML login at the workspace level, ensuring users are logged in specifically to the selected workspace.

-7. Users can now login to your workspace using the **Login URL** obtained in the previous step.
-The login page will display the name of the SAML provider configured in the workspace settings.
+  As a result, users can now log in to your workspace using the provided Login URL.
+The login page will prominently feature the name of the SAML provider configured in your workspace settings.

   <div style={{textAlign: 'center'}}>